Raymund Marasigan: Early life

+Career

 Eraserheads

-He first achieved fame as drummer for the rock band Eraserheads, one of the most popular Philippine bands of the 1990s.
+Marasigan first achieved fame as drummer for the rock band Eraserheads, one of the most popular Philippine bands of the 1990s.
 He played the drums, provided backing vocals, and occasionally sang on lead vocals.
 Marasigan's songwriting output for the Eraserheads was only next to that of its principal songwriter Ely Buendia.

 In 2002, vocalist-guitarist Ely Buendia left the Eraserheads, and Kris Dancel from the all-female band Fatal Posporos was recruited to fill the vacancy.
 The group billed themselves as Eheads and issued an EP entitled Please Transpose (2003).
 The group later renamed themselves Cambio after their lead guitarist Marcus Adoro quit.
 Cambio released two albums: Derby Light (2003) and Matic (2007).

-On August 30, 2008 at the Fort Bonifacio Open Grounds in Taguig, Marasigan joined Buendia, Adoro, and Zabala for The Eraserheads reunion concert.
-The continuation of the reunion "The Final Set" was held on March 7, 2009 at the SM Mall of Asia concert grounds.
+On August 30, 2008, at the Fort Bonifacio Open Grounds in Taguig, Marasigan joined Buendia, Adoro, and Zabala for The Eraserheads reunion concert.
+The continuation of the reunion "The Final Set" was held on March 7, 2009, at the SM Mall of Asia concert grounds.